sarulse/SampleCode/CakePHPMVCcodewithJS/README.md

 ### Summary of the project

-*	AN user inputs the data about a City in a HTML form and sends an email.
+*	An user inputs the data about a City in a HTML form and sends an email.

 *	There are three sections in the form: Location, Industries and Statistics.